brian-cleary/LatentStrainAnalysis/README.md

-Welcome to the Latent Strain Analysis (LSA) code repo!
+Welcome to the Latent Strain Analysis (LSA) code repository!

-LSA was developed in Python 2.7, and requires NumPy, SciPy, and Gensim (for streaming SVD calculation).
-Pyro4 is also required for running distributed, streaming SVD calculations, which are used in the LSF version of the tool.
-For the single instance version used in "Getting Started", GNU parallel (http://www.gnu.org/software/parallel/) is needed to make use of multiple cores.
+LSA was developed as a pre-assembly tool for partitioning metagenomic reads.
+It uses a hyperplane hashing function and streaming SVD in order to find covariance relations between k-mers.
+The code, and the process outline in LSFScripts in particular, have been optimized to scale to massive data sets in fixed memory with a highly distributed computing environment.

+Dependencies
+	Python (2.7)
+	NumPy
+	SciPy
+	Gensim
+	GNU Parallel (http://www.gnu.org/software/parallel/) for the single-instance version Pyro4 for the LSF version

 GETTING STARTED

 To get started, download the repo (eg via git clone).
-Nect, unpack testData.tar.gz (into original_reads/).
+Next, unpack testData.tar.gz (into original_reads/).
 This folder contains a subsample of 10k reads from each of the 18 metagenomic samples used in Sharon et. al. (SRA052203), and in the original LSA methods paper.
 Each sample has been randomly spiked with 0-2,000 mock reads from a Bacillus thuringiensis plasmid (NG_035027.1).

-Begin by performing some hashing tasks with 6 cores, k-mers of length 33, and a hash size of 2^22:
+Begin by performing some hashing tasks using 6 threads, k-mers of length 33, and a hash size of 2^22:

 	$ bash HashCounting.sh 6 33 22

-Next, calculate the SVD and cluster the hased k-mers with 6 cores, a hash size of 2^22 and a cluster threshold of 0.8:
+Next, calculate the SVD and cluster the hashed k-mers using 6 threads, a hash size of 2^22 and a cluster threshold of 0.8:

 	$ bash KmerSVDClustering.sh 6 22 .8

-Finally, partition the original reads (4 cores):
+Finally, partition the original reads (4 threads):

 	$ bash ReadPartitioning.sh 4